Troubleshooters.Com

 A widely ported interpreter well integrated with OOP.

-• Built-in memory garbage collection and lack of pointers minimize bugs.
+- Built-in memory garbage collection and lack of pointers minimize

-• Python's indent sensitive nesting makes it the most readable language on the planet.
+- Python's indent sensitive nesting makes it the most readable language

 Ruby

-• Built-in memory garbage collection and lack of pointers minimize bugs.
+- Built-in memory garbage collection and lack of pointers minimize

 TCL